The journey of motherhood, important things to keep in mind

 - Eat well to keep your energy up

-- Eat foods that contain lots of fibre, e.g. fruits, vegetables and wholegrain cereals
+- Eat foods that contain lots of fiber, e.g. fruits, vegetables, and whole-grain cereals

 - Drink lots of water

 - Get enough rest

 - If you had a C-section, take care of the scar

 - Do kegel exercises to get back the vagina in shape

 - Always wear a comfortable bra and if breasts are achy, use a cold or warm compress